-Balladeer’s Blog’s Give Them A Shoutout Before They’re Dead returns with a shoutout to the Bangles with their song In Your Room.
+Balladeer’s Blog’s recurring item Give Them A Shoutout Before They’re Dead returns with this look at the Stray Cats song Look At That Cadillac.

 Kanye West brought in 2019 by reaffirming his fondness for de facto Third Party President Donald Trump.
 (And no, that doesn’t mean he likes Republicans, since the Donald is not a real Republican OR Democrat.)